tylim88/FirelordJS/README.md

 ### Object Unions Type

 Object unions type was banned before v2.6.2 because it brings uncertainty that cannot be handled reasonably.
 For example, with `{a:number}|{b:string}`, you can set `{a:1}` then update `{b:"x"}`, in this case the type is no longer unions type but an intersection type: `{a:number} & {b:string}`.
-The reason I decided to lift the limitation is that I believe we should value functionalities over less practical strict typing.
+This limitation is lifted to allow users to fully utilize discriminated unions.
 Plus in future update operation Mandatory Field could mitigate this problem.

 ## TO DO